robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 The negation of the English sentence "Bob’s smartphone has at least 32 GB of memory” is “Bob’s smartphone does not have at least 32 GB of memory”.
 This could be rewritten more simply as "Bob's cellphone has less than 32 GB of memory."

-Note how in this specific case, "greater than or equal to 32 GB" becomes "less than 32GB" so we go from $\gte$ to $\lt$
+Note how in this specific case, "greater than or equal to 32 GB" becomes "less than 32GB" so we go from $\ge$ to $\lt$

 ## Implications